Table of Contents

-Road pavement is an essential component of the transportation system that provides access and facilitate the linkages from one corner of the world to another.
-One of the chief components of the road pavement is camber.
+Road pavement is an essential component of the transportation system that provides access and facilitates the linkages from one corner of the world to another.
+One of the chief components of the road pavement is the camber.

 Camber in road pavement is the traverse slope provided to facilitate the efficient drainage of water thereby ensuring quality performance of the road pavement.

 In other words, camber is the transverse slope that is provided on the pavements so as to raise the middle portion of the pavement in a traverse direction to drain off the water.